tdq/V10_Tasks/README.md

 # PWA Tasks application based on Vaadin 10

-It allows to create tasks, share them and make discossion in each task.
+It allows to create tasks, share them and make discussion in each task.

 Run using `mvn jetty:run` and open [http://localhost:8080](http://localhost:8080) in browser.